Checking vs Savings Accounts: All About the Differences

-To help you understand the differences between checking and savings accounts, here is a chart summarizing the details.
+To help you understand the difference between checking and savings accounts, here is a chart summarizing some key points.

 Checking Account Saving Account